silvanshade/cxx-swift/README.md

 Alternatively, you should be able to open the devcontainer with other [compatible tools](https://containers.dev/supporting), including the [cli](https://github.com/devcontainers/cli) tool.

+*NOTE: The devcontainer uses a docker image that is around 2.5GB compressed, which decompresses locally to around 15GB.
+You can expect the devcontainer initialization process to take a few minutes the very first time you launch it (in which the editor may look like it has stalled, but will eventually finish).
+In any case, it should still be significantly faster than having to download and compile the entire LLVM, Clang, and Swift toolchains.
+After the first initialization, subsequently launching the devcontainer should be almost instantaneous.*

 #### Building on macOS

 1. Start from a common development directory, e.g., `~/Development`